 Two kinds of great travel credit cards

-Cash back credit cards are simple: you use the card and as you spend money and you get cash back in your account.
+Cash back travel credit cards are simple: you use the card and as you spend money and you get cash back in your account.
 The more cash back you get, the better.

 So, it really depends on what kind of traveler you are and how much time you are willing to spend on dealing with redeeming rewards.

-The best cash back credit cards for traveling
+The best cash back travel credit card

 The winners for me as far as cash back travel credit cards are the Capital One Quicksilver credit card and Citibank/Costco credit card.
 Any Capital One credit card will have the first four features listed below, but with the Quicksilver card you also get cash back.